Count–min sketch

 In computing, the count–min sketch (CM sketch) is a probabilistic data structure that serves as a frequency table of events in a stream of data.
 It uses hash functions to map events to frequencies, but unlike a hash table uses only sub-linear space, at the expense of overcounting some events due to collisions.
 The count–min sketch was invented in 2003 by Graham Cormode and S. Muthu Muthukrishnan and described by them in a 2005 paper.

-Count–min sketches are essentially the same data structure as the counting Bloom filters introduced in 1998 by Fan et al. However, they are used differently and therefore sized differently: a count–min sketch typically has a sublinear number of cells, related to the desired approximation quality of the sketch, while a counting Bloom filter is more typically sized to match the number of elements in the set.
+Count–min sketch is an alternative to count sketch and AMS sketch and can be considered an implementation of a counting Bloom filter (Fan et al., 1998) or multistage-filter.
+However, they are used differently and therefore sized differently: a count–min sketch typically has a sublinear number of cells, related to the desired approximation quality of the sketch, while a counting Bloom filter is more typically sized to match the number of elements in the set.

 Data structure

 The goal of the basic version of the count–min sketch is to consume a stream of events, one at a time, and count the frequency of the different types of events in the stream.
 At any time, the sketch can be queried for the frequency of a particular event type i from a universe of event types $\mathcal{U}$, and will return an estimate of this frequency that is within a certain distance of the true frequency, with a certain probability.

 The actual sketch data structure is a two-dimensional array of w columns and d rows.
 The parameters w and d are fixed when the sketch is created, and determine the time and space needs and the probability of error when the sketch is queried for a frequency or inner product.
 Associated with each of the d rows is a separate hash function; the hash functions must be pairwise independent.
 The parameters w and d can be chosen by setting w = ⌈e/ε⌉ and d = ⌈ln 1/δ⌉, where the error in answering a query is within an additive factor of ε with probability 1 − δ (see below), and e is Euler's number.

 When a new event of type i arrives we update as follows: for each row j of the table, apply the corresponding hash function to obtain a column index k = h_{j}(i).
 Then increment the value in row j, column k by one.

-Several types of queries are possible on the stream.